Paramount+: Launch

-CBS All Access was first launched in the United States on October 28, 2014.
+CBS All Access was first launched in the United States on October 27, 2014.
 The service would receive its first International expansion on April 23, 2018, when CBS All Access expanded to Canada.
 Australia received its own version of the service, named 10 All Access, on December 4, 2018.

 In August 2020, ViacomCBS announced plans to launch an expanded international streaming service using the CBS All Access technical architecture, but under the new Paramount+ name (revealed in September) in 2021; the Paramount+ name would also be applied to the American replacement to CBS All Access.
 The service features original programming from CBS All Access as well as Showtime, plus additional programming including Paramount Pictures films which may vary by market.
 The service would initially launch in the Nordics and Latin America, replacing an existing service of the same name, with additional markets to follow.
-In Australia, while the relaunched service will premiere all new Showtime original programs going forward, currently-airing series will remain on Stan until their conclusion under an existing deal.
+In Australia, while the relaunched service will premiere all new Showtime original programs going forward, currently airing series will remain on Stan until their conclusion under an existing deal.

 The Paramount+ brand itself was originated as a subscription video on demand film service, first launching in the Nordics in 2017, and then in Hungary, Latin America, and Russia in the following three years.
 The current iteration of Paramount+ in the Nordics and Latin America was preceded by this service.

-Outside the United States, Paramount+ is currently available in Australia, Canada, Germany, Italy, Latin America, Middle East (as a pay TV channel), Nordics, the United Kingdom and Ireland.
+Outside the United States, Paramount+ is currently available in Australia, Canada, Germany, Italy, Latin America, Middle East (as a pay TV channel), the United Kingdom and Ireland.
 Additionally, the Paramount+ SVOD service is still active in Russia (as Okko Paramount+ and IVI Paramount Play), though the current streaming service is unavailable in said regions.
 Due to program rights and existing content deals, several programs are not available on local versions, or have delayed availability for new episodes.
 For example, Star Trek: Discovery and all others from the franchise are licensed to Bell Media in Canada for their CTV Sci-Fi (in English) and Z (in French) channels and streaming service Crave.
 As another example, selected Paramount+ original kids and family programming such as Kamp Koral: SpongeBob's Under Years and Rugrats are licensed to Corus Entertainment for their YTV and Treehouse networks and Nick+ streaming service in 2021, in part due to pre-existing agreements between Corus and Paramount Global.
 Star Trek: Prodigy is currently the only show of the genre not to be available on either Corus services or Paramount+.
 Instead, it airs in Canada on the CTV Sci-Fi Channel.